THX: Creative Technology era, 2002–2016

+Razer Inc. era, 2016–present

 The company was acquired by Razer Inc. in October 2016.

 The first THX-certified laptop was released in 2017, the Razer Blade Pro.

 THX introduced Spatial Audio in 2018, a new positional audio solution for an immersive 360-degree sound experience through headphones and speakers.
 The technology was used on the Kraken gaming headset for simulated 7.1 surround sound.
 These headphones were included with a Spatial Audio app.
 This would be later used on Windows 10 devices.

 On May 2, 2018, it was announced that over 200 Cinemark XD locations in the United States and Latin America would feature a THX sound system.
 These auditoriums featured large wall-to-wall screens, 2D and 3D digital projection, immersive, surround sound, premium seats with Luxury Lounger electric recliners, and THX Certification.
 Both companies had first announced the partnership one year prior in 2017.
 The first THX Ultimate Cinema debuted at Regency Westwood Village in Los Angeles in 2019.
 This theater provided exhibitors with a branded and differentiated PLF offering that included projection technology from Cinionic, and an immersive audio system, acoustics, and auditorium specifications that met THX certification standards.

+In 2020, THX Certified Game Mode was introduced, with enhanced contrast and color, and reduced input lag, and greater accuracy to the producers' intentions.
+It had judder and smear reduction, meaning that the picture remained crisp with a quick rise time between dark-to-light transitions.
+On August 3, TCL Technology revealed the first television to include THX Certified Game Mode, a 6-Series TCL Roku TV.

-In September 2020, Walmart stores began to sell Gateway laptops and tablets, which were tuned by THX, ensuring brighter contrast with more rich vibrant screen colors.
+In September 2020, Walmart stores began to sell Gateway laptops and tablets, which were tuned by THX, ensuring brighter contrast with rich vibrant screen colors.
 They combined style, performance, and value in a wide range of products for consumers, students, and creators.
 The laptops featured THX Spatial Audio that delivered an authentic 7.1 surround experience through built-in speakers and attached headphones.

 THX premiered its first consumer electronic product called the Onyx in 2021, a mobile headphone DAC and amplifier using THX AAA technology.